Timvde/UserChrome-Tweaks/CONTRIBUTING.md

 ## Git usage

-In order to maintain a clean history, all pull requests are rebased.
 In order to keep the master branch of your fork clean, you should *not* use it to make pull requests.
 Instead, develop on another branch and use your master branch for tracking this repository's master branch only.

+Please create one pull request per style you wish to add.
+This allows for a clean squash, rebase and merge later on, to achieve a nice git history without too much hassle.

+If you are not familiar with git, feel free to just create an issue with the style you want to add.

 ## Licensing